How to Install Composite Decking

 - Most deck joists are centered 16 inches apart, which is the maximum deck joist spacing for most low-maintenance decking.

-- If you plan to install your decking at a 45-degree angle, your joists may need to be 12 inches apart.
+- If you plan to install your composite decking at a 45-degree angle, your joists may need to be 12 inches apart.

 - You also may have to install more stair stringers.